Andorra national rugby union team

-The Andorra national rugby union team, nicknamed Els Isards (which is a Pyrenean Chamois) represent Andorra in international rugby union competitions.
+The Andorra national rugby union team, nicknamed Les Isards ("the chamoises"), represent the Andorran Rugby Federation (FAR) in international rugby union competitions.
 They play most of their home games in Andorra la Vella, the country's capital, though have had some matches in Foix, which is in France.

 They compete in the European Nations Cup, and are currently in the second division.
 As well as playing numerous friendlies they have also taken part in the qualification stages of the Rugby World Cup, competing in every tournament since 1995.

-The national side is ranked 88th in the world, as of 16 January 2023.
+The national side is ranked 83rd in the world, as of 3 November 2025.

 History

 The first international game that Andorra played was on 8 November 1987 when they took on Luxembourg in the third division of the 1987–89 FIRA Trophy.
 Andorra would win that match 24–3 to receive their only win in the third division as they lost both games to Bulgaria and the reverse game.
 After qualifying for the second division in the following year, they would finish bottom of their group which would feature Morocco, Tunisia and Portugal.

 Andorra attempted to qualify for the 1995 Rugby World Cup.
 They competed in the preliminary round in the west group of the European qualification.
 They defeated Denmark, but lost to Switzerland, and were knocked out.

 Andorra also attempted to qualify for the 1999 Rugby World Cup.
 Andorra started off in Pool 3 of Round 1, and won all four of their fixtures, finishing at the top of the final standings to advance through to Round 2.
 However they were then knocked out of qualifying after Round 2 coming last in a five team group.

 They competed in Pool B of Round 1 in attempting to qualify for the 2003 World Cup, but did not advance to the next stage coming third in a six team group.

 The 2007 tournament saw many more fixtures and gained the small nation some greater publicity by playing in the first match of the tournament, beating Norway 76–3.
 They won a 2 leg match, came third in the ensuing five team group thus qualifying for a further 2 leg playoff, victory in which led to a further five team group in which they were last.
 Competing with the more populous Moldova, Netherlands, Spain and Poland, having beaten Norway, Hungary, Slovenia and Sweden certainly brought Andorra to the attention of more rugby followers, all in spite of a small population of just 70,000.